johnsonjh/duma/README.md

 - (*Optionally*) interactively configure compilation and installation options
   - `ccmake ..` *or*
   - `ccmake-gui ..`
-- Generate the nevessary build files
+- Generate the necessary build files
   - `cmake ..`
     - You may also specify options non-interactively, for example
 	  - `cmake -DCMAKE_BUILD_TYPE="Debug" ..`